walkert/go-evp/README.md

 # go-evp

-An implementation of the Openssl [EVP\_BytesToKey](https://wiki.openssl.org/index.php/Manual:EVP_BytesToKey(3)) function.
+An implementation of the Openssl [EVP\_BytesToKey](https://www.openssl.org/docs/man1.0.2/man3/EVP_BytesToKey.html) function.

 ## Overview

 This library can be used to provide the key and IV for a given salt and passphrase.
+Note that although it implements the logic, the function signature does not match.
+See `BytesToKeyAES256CBC` for a helper function that works with aes-256-cbc.

 ## Usage